Welcome to the second part of a brand new CelJaded Top 100 for Best Video Game Music. This post features entries #90 to #81.

 I ran into a situation with a friend years ago that acts as a perfect example of how people value video game music differently from each other.

 During a debate on the topic in question, he said:

-“I mean, who remembers the music to a game like Lost Planet for instance?”
+“Who remembers the music to something like Lost Planet for instance?”

 I answered by humming this main theme!

 #83 – The Water Temple …For The Legend of Zelda: Ocarina of Time